GLObus303/guides-and-settings/README.md

 For readability, the settings are separated into files.
 For day-to-day use, I highly recommend using either native sync in VSCode available in [Insiders](https://code.visualstudio.com/docs/editor/settings-sync) or [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extensions from VSCode's marketplace.

-This will be separated into two sections - the VSCode part and the guide part.
+This will be separated into three sections.
 Feel free to use any of them.

 - Table of contents
   - Setiings